Ready for another checkup? Only this checkup isn’t at the doctor’s office, it’s at your child’s school: It’s parent-teacher conference time!

-To make the most of this opportunity, here are 10 important questions to ask during a parent teacher conference.
+To make the most of this opportunity, we’ve put together a few questions for your child before the conference and 10 important questions to ask during a parent-teacher conference.
 By asking these questions, you will get a better understanding of how your child is doing in school and the values and beliefs of your child’s teacher, which will both be extremely valuable as the school year continues.

 1. How do you best prefer to communicate with me?
 (Email?
 Phone?
 Text?
 Notes?)

 2. What do you see as my child’s strengths?

 3. What do you think are the academic challenges for my child?

 4. Is my child on grade level for reading, math and writing?

 5. How does the school handle standardized testing and prep for those tests?
 Are there ramifications for my child due to state testing results?